HireDale/hiredale.github.io/index.md

 ## **BACKGROUND**
 ---
-A more detailed look at my previous work and what I bring to the table.
+A more detailed look at my previous work experience and what I bring to the table.

 - [**Why Hire Me**](/why-hire-me)
   Understand my method when creating end‑user documentation.